ksanjeevan/simple-receptive-field/README.md

 </p>

-Analyzing the Receptive Field for a Convolutional Neural Network can be very useful in debugging and/or better understanding how the model's output looked at the input.
+Analyzing the Receptive Field for a Convolutional Neural Network can be very useful in debugging and/or better understanding of how the model's output looked at the input.

 The RF can be mathematically derived (a good [blogpost on receptive field arithmetic](https://medium.com/mlreview/a-guide-to-receptive-field-arithmetic-for-convolutional-neural-networks-e0f514068807) and [this excellent distill.pub](https://distill.pub/2019/computing-receptive-fields/)).
-We can also take advantage of [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) libraries to compute the RF numerically.
+But we can also take advantage of [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) libraries to compute the RF numerically.

 ### Steps to compute RF

  1. Build the **dynamic computational graph** of the conv block
  2. Replace output gradients with all `0s`
- 3. Pick a `(h, w)` position in this new gradient and set it to `1s`
+ 3. Pick a `(h, w)` position in this new gradient tensor and set it to `1s`
  4. **Backprop** this gradient through the graph
  5. Take the `.grad` of the input after the backward pass, and **look for non-zero entries**